MacKenzie779/TypeScriptWithNode_BuildTask/README.md

 # TypeScriptWithNode_BuildTask
-A VS-Code build task, which transcripts the current TypeScript-File (.ts) to a JavaScript-File (.js) and runs that with node.js in your default shell
+A VS-Code build task, which transcripts the current TypeScript-file (.ts) to a JavaScript-file (.js) and runs that with node.js in your default shell automatically